 The reason is that PDF parsing is not an exact science, as printed text may have to be reconstructed from individual glyphs drawn on a page, not necessarily in the logical reading order.

 In some cases, completely garbled data is extracted, and in other cases, the extracted text contains either extraneous spaces inside words, or missing spaces between words.
 In all cases, there are two consequences to this:

 - these documents can't be found when searching a string that actually occurs in their content

 - if you have a large number of such documents (or very large documents like this), indexing can become very slow

 See avoid large non-linguistic textual data to identify these files and work around the problem.

-By default FoxTrot uses Spotlight's metadata importer to extract text from PDF documents, but an alternate method is available: Xpdf.
+By default FoxTrot uses Spotlight's metadata importer to extract text from PDF documents, but an alternate parser is available: Xpdf.
 For some documents, Xpdf may give better results than Spotlight's importer, and for some other documents, this is the opposite.
-To change which method is used to index PDF documents:
+Xpdf is quite slower than Spotlight’s PDF importer.
+To change which parser is used to index PDF documents:

 - quit FoxTrot